italia/ckan-it-harvesters/README.md

 * **DCAT-AP_IT CSW Harvester** (`DCAT_AP-IT CSW Harvester`): this type of harvesting is used to collect metadata made available through the OGC CSW protocol.
 It is built upon the CKAN's spatial extension, and inherits all of its functionalities.
 This harvester allows you to harvest DCAT-AP_IT dataset fields from the ISO metadata.
 It is useful wben dealing with harvesting of open geospatial data.

-## How to import resources in CKAN-IT
+## How to import orgs and sources in CKAN-IT

 Install, setup and run CKAN from [the official repository](https://github.com/italia/ckan-it).